aeon-toolkit/aeon/docs/glossary.md

     (e.g. time-invariant measurements like a patient's place of birth) or a sequence of multiple values as a {term}`time series`.

-    For time series data, multiple variables may be refered to as {term}`channels`.
+    For time series data, multiple variables may be referred to as {term}`channels`.

 Target variable
 Target variables
-    The {term}`variable`(s) that are being predicted in a learning task using {term}`Independant variables`, past {term}`timepoints` of the variable itself, or both.
-Also referred toas the dependent or endogenous variable(s).
+    The {term}`variable`(s) to be predicted in a learning task using {term}`Independent variables`, past {term}`timepoints` of the variable itself, or both.
+Also referred to as the dependent or endogenous variable(s).

-Independant variable
+Independent variable
-Independant variables
+Independent variables
     The {term}`variable`(s) that are used to predict the {term}`target variable`(s) in a learning task.
 Also referred to as exogenous variables Commonly also known as features and attributes in traditional machine learning settings.